Lecompton, Kansas: 19th century

 In 1865, the United Brethren Church established a university in Lecompton.
 Occupying the Rowena hotel that was originally built for the Territorial Legislature and visitors, the university later built a stone building in 1882 on the foundation of the started, but not completed, capitol building.
 Named "Lane University" after the free-stater James H. Lane, the university brought professors and students to community.
 It thrived until 1902, when Lane University moved to Holton, Kansas and merged to form Campbell College, which in turn merged with the now-defunct Kansas City University.
 The bell from Lane University went with the move, and today can be found on the campus of Holton High School.
 The Lane University building was then used for the high school in Lecompton until a larger brick building was built just to the south of it in 1926.
 The Lane University building fell into disrepair.
-In the 1970s, the community wrote grants and raised funds to rehabilitate the old building.
-Today it is used as the Territorial Capital Museum, maintained by the Lecompton Historical Society.
+In the 1970s, the community raised funds to rehabilitate the old building to become the Territorial Capital Museum, maintained by the Lecompton Historical Society.
 Two blocks away is Constitution Hall, where the infamous Lecompton Constitution was written in 1857.
-Today Constitution Hall is a museum operated by the Kansas Historical Society.
+Constitution Hall is a museum operated by the Kansas Historical Society.

-At one time, Lecompton had six active churches.
-One church, the United Methodist Church, is still located in a unique building.
-When the Lane building was sold to the school district, the former United Brethren Church bought the Windsor Hotel.
-For a comfortable, easily accessible meeting place, they removed part of the second floor making a large, beautiful, high ceiling sanctuary.
-They also renovated the basement to give them ample class room space.
-The church is unusual in its appearance both inside and out.

-In the 1880s there was some dissension in the United Brethren Church concerning secret organizations, causing the congregation to split.
+In the 1880s, there was some dissension in the United Brethren Church concerning secret organizations, causing the congregation to split.
 One group built another church on adjoining land which they named the Radical United Brethren Church.
-It burned about 1902 and a lovely limestone church replaced it.
+It burned about 1902 and a limestone church building replaced it.
 The former church was used as the Lecompton City Hall until about 2006, when a newer city hall was built in the old Lecompton Fire Station.
-The church is now a community building and Douglas County sheriff substation.
+The limestone church building is now a community building and a Douglas County sheriff's substation.
 In 2016, the Radical United Brethren Church was placed on the Kansas Register for Historic Places.
 With the building's addition to the historic register, Lecompton now has four buildings on either Kansas or national registers.
 The other three are Constitutional Hall, where two state constitutions were drafted in the 1850s in hopes of bringing Kansas into the union as a slave state; the Democratic Headquarters from the Bleeding Kansas era; and the Lane University building, which is now the Territorial Capital Museum.